Dennis J. Stevens

 1997 Origins and effects of prison gangs in North Carolina.
 ASC, San Diego November.

 1997 Attitudes of police officers about their jobs: A study of trust, discretion, and training.

 1997 The Impact of Diminished Custodial Control on Correctional Officers.
 Academy of

 American Society of Criminology

-Researcher and Analytist, Murder of Police Officer, Norfolk, VA and aid for The Virginian Pilot (newspaper reporters) 2017
+Researcher and Analysts, Murder of Police Officer, Norfolk, VA and aid for The Virginian Pilot newspaper reporters 2017

-Researcher and Analytist, Murder of Police Officers, Dallas, Texas (2017, for state prosecutor)
+Researcher and Analysts, Murder of Police Officers, Dallas, Texas 2017, for state prosecutor

-Researcher and Analytist, Defense for Officer Involved Homicide, Charlotte, NC 2014
+Researcher and Analysts, Defense for Officer Involved Homicide, Charlotte, NC 2014

-Reviewer: Sam Walker and Charles Katz (2006).
+Reviewer: Sam Walker and Charles Katz 2006.
 Police in America: An Introduction, 5th edition.
-Boston: McGraw Hill.